Larousse2001/SkyInsight/README.md

 ---

-## 📜 License
+# 📜 License

-This project is for academic and educational purposes.
+This repository is intended for academic, educational, and research purposes.